-Prior to forming AMPLE with Ari, filmmaker, Phil, began his career in London, England, working on feature films and documentaries.
-As cinematographer, he shot "Indian Tales" for Academy Award-winning director Asif Kapadia, SXSW winning indie-feature, “Kelly and Cal” starring Juliette Lewis and Cybil Shepherd, directing 2nd unit on acclaimed IFC release, "Rust Creek", and on a feature documentary which he and Ari are currently directing.
+Prior to AMPLE, Lott began his career in London, England, working on feature films and documentaries.
+As cinematographer, he shot Indian Tales for Academy Award-winning director Asif Kapadia, SXSW Gamechanger winning indie-feature, Kelly and Cal starring Juliette Lewis and Cybil Shepherd, directing 2nd unit on IFC success, Rust Creek.